RuochenLI/vpMaster/README.md

 <h2>Why this project</h2>

 <p> If you are a big fun of Vente Privé, you must know the Camp(winter/summer camp).
 All the products are extremly fucking cheap! (sorry for the dirty word...)
 As long as you enter into the Camp, nothing available!!!
 Disappointed?
 Don't be like that.
-I'd like to see your smiling face, you are so lovely!
-Be happy is the most important!!! like me:)</p>
+Keep smiling. :)</p>

 <p> The project aims to help you to keep smiling :) and to grab interesting items in your baskets!</p>